 - 1. Town residents will continue to enjoy the quality of life associated with rural living and the Town's agricultural base.
 The rural landscape will include few man-made features and no large-scale, urban or suburban developments. - 2.
-The Town will have in place strategies that will preserve, protect, and enhance the natural resources of the Town, including its environmental corridors, woodlands, wetlands, lakes, ponds, rivers, streams, prairies, parks, open spaces, groundwater resources, wildlife habitats, and other environmentally sensitive areas.
+The Town will have in place strategies that will preserve, protect, and enhance the natural resources of the Town, including its environmental corridors, woodlands, wetlands, lakes, ponds, rivers, streams, prairies, parks, open spaces, groundwater resources, wildlife

-- 3. The Town will continue to have a "farm-friendly" atmosphere characterized by agricultural opportunities, safeguarding of agricultural land, and prevention of fragmentation of agricultural lands.
-Development of any kind that would remove prime agricultural soils from production will be avoided. - 4.
+- habitats, and other environmentally sensitive areas. - 3.
+The Town will continue to have a "farm-friendly" atmosphere characterized by agricultural opportunities, safeguarding of agricultural zoning, and prevention of fragmentation of agricultural lands.
+Development of any kind that would remove large areas of high-quality soils from production will be avoided. - 4.
 Concord's character and identity will be enhanced by preservation of its cultural historic resources and unique historic rural buildings. - 5.
-Town residents will continue to have easy and convenient access to I-94 at the CTH F and Willow Glen interchanges. - 6.
-Housing opportunities in the Town will continue to be scattered rather than in neighborhood plats, allowing for limited growth of households and accommodating a range of income levels. - 7.
+Town residents will continue to have easy and convenient access to I-94 at the CTH F interchange. - 6.
+Housing opportunities in the Town will continue to be scattered rather than in neighborhood plats, allowing for limited growth in households and accommodating a range of income levels.
+A wider variety of unit types and formats may be considered in the hamlet area. - 7.
 Housing needs for which solutions are not available, practical, or reasonable within the Town will be met through cooperation with surrounding communities. - 8.
-The Town will have a transportation system that safely accommodates drivers, bikers, and walkers and considers state, regional, and federal transportation plans. - 9.
-The Town will have access to transportation resources that accommodate the needs of all Town residents including those with disabilities. - 10.
+The Town will have a transportation system that safely accommodates drivers, bikers, and walkers and is integrated with state, regional, and federal transportation plans. - 9.
+The Town will have a transportation system that accommodates the needs of all Town residents including those with disabilities. - 10.
 Town residents will have access to suitable utilities and community facilities.
 The Town will have in place agreements for shared services and consolidated facilities with adjoining governmental bodies when appropriate (e.g., fire protection, emergency services, etc.). - 11.
 New business development will be characterized by small-scale, locally owned operations that are compatible with the Town's rural character and agricultural land use or that provide services satisfying a demonstrated local need that cannot be adequately met in the surrounding areas. - 12.
 The Town will have cooperative, mutually beneficial relationships with local, county, state, and federal units of government (boundary agreements, snow-plowing agreements, etc.). - 13.
 The foundation of Concord's Comprehensive Plan will be the 2021 Jefferson County Agricultural Preservation and Land Use Plan and its policies.
 The provisions in the County plan are emphasized or modified in this plan when necessary to protect the rural character of the Town. - 14.
 The Town will update this plan through a public process before approving or recommending approval of a proposal inconsistent with the plan. - 15.
-The Town will implement this plan by using it in local decision-making processes, including the consistent practice of documenting specifically how a land use or land division proposal is or is not consistent with the plan.
-In some cases the Town may also choose to establish local ordinances to help reinforce and implement policies in this plan.
+The Town will implement this plan with local ordinances and/or County zoning and subdivision ordinances and will consistently provide findings of fact with various decisions to show their consistency with this plan.